mirsahib/Rotten-Pumpkin/readme.md

-3. To run the code, run the following code using correct directory:
+3. To run the code in normal mode:

-    `node server.js`
+    `npm run start`

+4. To run the code in development mode:

+    `npm run dev`

-4. In the browser open http://localhost:3000/, and you should see the index page
+5. In the browser open http://localhost:3000/, and you should see the index page